stevebuik/ns-clone/README.md

 *d/invoke* is also absent in **datomic-clone.api** because there is currently no support for it in Cloud/Client.

-With some more hammock time this pattern might be useful in other use-cases as well.

 ## Usage

 Look at the Datomic example for how to clone a namespace.
-Then in your own *clone* namespace:
+Then:

 1. If cloning a non-Datomic namespace, create a clone namespace following the pattern in the datomic-clone.api namespace
 2. Implement the *defmethods* for your application context and interceptor chains.
-Follow the pattern in **datomic-peer-clone** or the tests in this project.
+Follow the pattern in [datomic-peer-clone](https://github.com/stevebuik/ns-clone/tree/master/datomic-peer-clone) or the tests in this project.
 3. Optionally implement a spec for your app context data
 4. Replace the `(:require [datomic.api :as d])` with your clone namespace anywhere that it is required
 5. Try using the logger interceptor, the feedback is interesting, especially for functions that make network calls